learn-co-curriculum/wsl-setup/README.md

   **EXAMPLE: CONNECTING YOUR POSTGRESQL SERVER TO YOUR RAILS APP**

   - Make sure your server is connected and roles are configured as described above.
-  - Make sure you are in a suitable directory (in your Windows file system space) and create a Rails app configured to use postgreSQL:
+  - Make sure you are in a suitable directory (in your Windows file system space) and create a Rails app configured to use PostgreSQL:
     ```
     rails new my-first-app --database=postgresql
     ```